mohammedsbd/OOP/README.md

 Booking:
 Customers create bookings by specifying pickup and drop locations.
 Available drivers are assigned.

+Payment:
+A random payment amount is generated and customers confirm or cancel the payment.

 Booking Confirmation:
 Upon payment success, booking status updates to "Confirmed".
 If payment is cancelled, the booking is cancelled.